Wild Cantor actions: Wild actions from product groups

 By Proposition \ref{prop-finite} we have that for $n \geq 0$ the group $K_n$ is finite, and $|K_n| \to \infty$ as $n \to \infty$.
 Therefore, the stabilizer group chain $\U_s^{\widehat x}$ is unbounded and the action $(\widehat{X},H)$ is wild of finite type.
 On the other hand, $Z_n$ is trivial for all $n \geq 0$, so $(\widehat{X},H)$ is algebraically stable and dynamically wild. \end{proof}

 We close this section by proving that, for any choice of functions $p(1,n)$, $p(2,n)$, $o(n)$, the resulting action of $H$ on $\widehat{X}$ is not conjugate to an action on the boundary of a tree with constant spherical index.
-For this proof we will need the following notions.